 Stagnation may feel different to each person or business, but it often comes down to a general lack of forward momentum.
-This lack of inertia often originates from a few common causes, the signs of which we’ll discuss below.
+This lack of inertia often originates from a few common causes.

-Identifying brand stagnation can sometimes be hard to see from within an organization.
-Lack of metrics, competing priorities, an over-reliance on past success, or even a reluctance to take action can keep a brand floundering.
+But recognizing the signs of stagnation can be difficult.
+Lack of metrics, competing priorities, or even a reluctance to take action can keep a brand floundering for years.

 If you're experiencing any of the following 8 signs of stagnation, it may be time to jump-start your brand towards new and exciting growth.